Metagenomics of Acid Soil: a study of Nanopore long-reads and Acidobacteria

 Week 3

-Amanda and I discussed finding a way to extract the Acidobacteria sequences which Kaiju
+Amanda and I discussed finding a way to extract the Acidobacteria sequences which Kaiju classified.

-providing an output with annotated sequence IDs, we can’t determine which are Acidobacteria due to absence of taxonIDs.
+Despite Kaiju providing an output with annotated sequence IDs, we can’t determine which are Acidobacteria due to absence of taxonIDs.

-output file with a list of Acidobacteria taxonomy IDs and merge.
+This is where the idea of acidoseq emerged: using a Kaiju output file with a list of Acidobacteria taxonomy IDs and merge.

-I started development with Python
+I started development with Python.

 Week 4

-As mentioned, literature highlighted that GC
+As mentioned, literature highlighted that GC content in some subdivisions were consistent.

-I downloaded the full and partial genomes of Acidobacteria and found that the GC
+I downloaded the full and partial genomes of Acidobacteria and found that the GC content were somewhat consistent in all subdivisions.

-content in Acidobacteria sequences could be investigated for patterns and plotting subdivisions.
+To expand on acidoseq it was discussed to include a way GC content in Acidobacteria sequences could be investigated for patterns and plotting subdivisions.

 Week 5

-job of the 2 million reads took a month to process only 400,000.
-Amanda recommended Blast2Go
+We found that the BLAST job of the 2 million reads took a month to process only 400,000.
+Amanda recommended Blast2Go that runs locally and looks at the genes in further detail.

 Week 6

-meant we were able to create a database of Acidobacteria genomes and run a local BLAST
+Using Blast2Go meant we were able to create a database of Acidobacteria genomes and run a local BLAST to find the sequences which identified as Acidobacteria.

 Week 7

-that outputs subdivisions of sequences which have that particular GC
+I added a feature to acidoseq that outputs subdivisions of sequences which have that particular GC content.

 Week 8

 Amanda and I discussed assembly: building up the sequences into larger ones.
-Amanda suggested the tool, Miniasm
+Amanda suggested the tool, Miniasm.

 Week 9

-was unsuccessful: due to soil being diverse, the output didn’t build up larger sequences.
+The assembly job with Miniasm was unsuccessful: due to soil being diverse, the output didn’t build up larger sequences.
 The largest being only 16,000 base-pairs long.

 Week 10

-into a usable tool for the scientific community and looked into command line options with Click
+I started to expand acidoseq into a usable tool for the scientific community and looked into command line options with Click and how I would package with PIP.

 Week 11